MatthewEppelsheimer/wp-People-plugin/README.md

 ### Overriding the Default Template ###

-You can override the default HTML output for a list of People by creating a new template function and hooking it to the `people_item_callback` filter.
+You can override the default HTML output for a list of People by hooking a custom template function to the `people_item_callback` filter.

 Here's an example that uses the `my_person_template()` example function defined above: